thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 <p>Yay, navigation goes here.</p>
 {% endhighlight %}

 Now we need to decide, *where* our components are actually rendered.
 We've learned that a component has viewports, in fact, a component can have multiple viewports.
 In our router configuration we said we have a viewport `navigation` and `main`.
-All we need to do is to use the `<router-view-port>` directive multiple times and give them the names accordingly.
+All we need to do is to use the `<ng-viewport>` directive multiple times and give them the names accordingly.

 Here's our updated `index.html` that now introduces two viewports, one for each component specified in the router configuration:

 {% highlight html %}
 <body ng-app="myApp" ng-controller="AppController">
-  <nav router-view-port="navigation"></nav>
+  <nav ng-viewport="navigation"></nav>

-  <main router-view-port="main"></main>
+  <main ng-viewport="main"></main>
 </body>
 {% endhighlight %}